What Makes People Click and Why It Doesn’t Matter for Display

 In Defense of the View-Through

 There are a variety of attribution models you can use from the very complex to simple brand lift metrics like increases in site traffic.
 And while many marketers are skeptical of view-through conversions, or conversions occurring after an ad is viewed but not clicked, this measurement does give credit where credit is due, allowing you to optimize your campaigns armed with the right data.
-Just make sure your view-through window is sufficiently smallsome providers want to attribute a conversion even if it’s been 30 days since the converted user last saw an ad.
-We typically recommend a view-through window of 24 hours, which is much less likely to overstate the effects of the ad.
+Just make sure your view-through window is right for your business.
+Some attribute a conversion within 30 days, and some 24 hours.